binhn-tran/binhn-tran.github.io/essays/typescript-journey.md

 ## AI Use

-I used AI to check my grammar, sentence structure, paragraph flow, paragraph title, and the essay title.
-The essay is from my own experience and viewpoint.
+I used AI to check my grammar, sentence structure, paragraph flow, paragraph titles, and the essay title.